Quarantined! Examining the Effects of a Community-Wide Moderation Intervention on Reddit: Discussion

-\emph{Cross-subreddit effects of quarantining.} {Through the ITS analysis within the control subreddits, we found there were no drastic increases in posting volume and new user influx within these subreddits that were caused by the quarantine.
+Through the ITS analysis within the control subreddits, we found there were no drastic increases in posting volume and new user influx within these subreddits that were caused by the quarantine.
 In fact, there was a decrease (on average) of 40.78\% in posting volume and a decrease of 41.47\% in rate of new users posting within TD's control subreddits.
 Similarly, there was a decrease (on average) of 20.16\% in posting volume and a decrease of 31.69\% in rate of new users posting within TD's control subreddits.
 Moreover, we found that 26 out of the TD's 100 control subreddits had a significant decrease in posting volume (wrt to the date of TD's quarantine), while 60 out TRP's 100 control subreddits had a significant decrease in posting volume.
 More importantly, 63 out of the TD's 100 control subreddits had a significant decrease in new user influx while 89 of TRP's 100 control subreddits had a significant decrease in new user influx.
-These results provide early evidence that control subreddits (frequented by existing users of TRP and TD) did not experience drastic increases in activity and new user influx due to the quarantine.
-In other words, quarantining TRP and TD likely did not ``spread the infection'' to other parts of Reddit.}
+These results provide early evidence that quarantining likely depressed the activity levels and new user influx in many other communities frequented by existing users of TRP and TD.
+At the very least, quarantining TRP and TD did not \textit{spread the infection} to other parts of Reddit.